lazroProgrammer/project_manager/README.md

 - drift
 - SharedPreferences
 - Logger
-- riverpod (was used just for darkmode, got lazy to fix it)
+- riverpod (was used just for darkmode, was occupied to fix it, it takes 5 minutes to fix but okay)

 ### Notice: